 Hi Dr. Bailey, I'm using salicylic acid 1.5% and it doesn’t exfoliate very well.
 It just barely loosens surface dead skin.
 Are the alpha hydroxy acids better for that?
 (I'm thinking of the lower concentrations) because I'm sensitive.
 I read that SA just dissolves the top layer and AHA remodels the stratum corneum so they work differently and it sounds like AHA would make skin look better if that info is correct (is that right?).

 Also, what do you recommend for a person with acne prone skin who needs hydration and worries about breaking out with suspect moisturizers?
 (I don't want a product that leaves skin dehydrated in low humidity like some products do that are just humectants alone where hydration evaporates quickly.
 PCA Hydrating Serum is a great one.
 I've been through tons and finally found one safe for acne prone skin and effective at keeping my skin hydrated being in air conditioning all day. ~ Lisa

 One product that my acne prone patients who struggle with dry skin love is my Instantly Luminous Multi-Action Serum.
 Similar to the PCA Serum that your skin loves, my Luminous Serum has glycerin and hyaluronic acid.
 It has much more - none of which breaks out skin - including sodium PCA (a natural component of skin that binds moisture), tons of varied molecular weight hyaluronic acid and glycerin.
-This means that it's full of pharmaceutically pure and stable water-binding ingredients to fight that dehumidified, dry air-conditioned air from stealing your skin's moisture!
+This means that it's full of pharmaceutically pure and stable water-binding ingredients to help prevent that dehumidified and dry air-conditioned air from stealing your skin's moisture!

 The Instantly Luminous Serum is non-comedogenic and thus also ideal for acne prone skin.
 I would recommend applying it in the morning after cleansing your face and under your moisturizer.